The One...: Ronnie Corbett (2010)

 The One Ronnie is a one-off comedy television sketch show that aired on BBC One on Christmas Day 2010 to celebrate the 80th birthday of Ronnie Corbett.
 It featured sketches between Corbett and Lionel Blair, Rob Brydon, James Corden, Jon Culshaw, Harry Enfield, Jocelyn Jee Esien, Miranda Hart, Robert Lindsay, Matt Lucas, Catherine Tate, David Walliams, and Richard Wilson.
 Charlotte Church also appeared as herself.

 The title was a reference to Corbett's long-running sketch show The Two Ronnies which also featured Ronnie Barker, who had died in 2005.
 "The One Ronnie" was released onto DVD exclusively on 24 September 2012 in The Two Ronnies Complete Collection box set as an exclusive bonus extra.

 Corbett's sketch with Harry Enfield, "My Blackberry is Not Working", was a homage to the famous "Four Candles" sketch with Ronnie Barker.
 It soon became one of his most popular clips.

 Lenny Henry (2012)

 Henry appeared in 2012 for The One Lenny Henry to reprise the role of DJ, Delbert Wilkins, as well as another character, Donovan Bogarde.
-New sketches included a Twilight spoof and a rendition of Cee Lo Green's "F**k You".
+New sketches included a Twilight spoof and a rendition of Cee Lo Green's "Fuck You".
 This episode featured guest appearances Ronni Ancona, Omid Djalili and Peter Serafinowicz.
 A 40-minute extended edition was also aired featuring extra material.